CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 ### Benchmark Results

-Unlike the previous optimization levels, we will no-longer be breaking down our analysis by our 4 benchmarks.
+Unlike the previous optimization levels, we will no-longer be analyzing 4 benchmarks.
 Why?
-They generate about the same assembly, and have the same performance!
+Because they generate roughly the same assembly, and have the same performance!

 Let's use the most-C++ of our implementations (using `std::vector` containers and `std::transform`) for the reaminder of our experiments.
-Here is the generated assembly:
+Here is the generated assembly for that benchmark:

 ```
  49.05 │2a0:┌─→cmpl    $0x200,(%rdx,%rax,1)